-Caution Alternatively, you can move any or all of the subdirectories under st_root (e.g., workarea, archive) to separate locations.
-You also can relocate the cache's individual hashed subdirectories; e.g., each of the cache/source/#nn directories can be a link to a different location.
+Caution Alternatively, you can move any or all of the subdirectories under st_root (for example, workarea, archive) to separate locations.
+You also can relocate the individual hashed subdirectories of the cache; for example, each of the cache/source/#nn directories can be a link to a different location.